Harry Brook: International

 On 7 April 2025, Harry Brook was named Captain of the English Cricket Team in ODI and T20I formats.
-He got a comfortable start to his captaincy by whitewashing West Indies 3–0 in the ODI and T20 series.In the First match of India and England test series,he scored 99 and got out on a duck in second innings.In the first innings of second test,he scored 158 and was involved in a 303 run parternship for 6th wicket with Jamie Smith.In the fifth and last match of series he scored 53 in second innings and went on to score 111 runs from 98 balls in 4th innings of test while chasing 374.
+He got a comfortable start to his captaincy by whitewashing West Indies 3–0 in the ODI and T20 series.
+In the First match of India and England test series, he scored 99 and got out on a duck in the second innings.
+In the first innings of the second test, he scored 158 and was involved in a 303 run partnership for 6th wicket with Jamie Smith.
+In the fifth and last match of the series he scored 53 in the second innings and went on to score 111 runs from 98 balls in the 4th innings of the test while chasing 374.
 In September 2025, it was announced that Brook would become England test match vice-captain for the 2025-26 Ashes series after Ollie Pope was stripped of the role.